p2etools/gu-decks-assistant/README.md

 ### Warning

-Due this is young and free software and it may not work in your computer
+Due this is a young and free software and it may not work in your computer

 See: https://stackoverflow.com/questions/63470436/what-is-the-best-way-to-publish-an-electron-application-in-order-to-avoid-window